 Before entering the broadcast arena, he was a Global Webmaster for Dell, at the time the world's largest computer systems company.
 His website received Dell's Intranet Award for Excellence and his team was known for pioneering in personalization and self-service web applications.
 While still at Dell, he purchased radio stations KTXJ-FM and KCOX in Jasper, TX, KCLW in Hamilton, TX and KOKE in Austin, TX.

-He left Dell in 2001 to focus on broadcasting and education, donating web design and video production classes to Huston-Tillotson University.
-He has done numerous speaking engagements around the world promoting effective use of technology, innovation, global citizenship and dialogue as the best means to create a peaceful society.
+He left Dell in 2001 to focus on broadcasting and education, donating web design, video production and broadcasting programs to Huston-Tillotson University, lecturing at the University of Texas, University of Nairobi, United States International University and others.
+He has done numerous speaking engagements around the world promoting learning, innovation, wise use of technology, an attitude of global citizenship and dialogue as the best means to create a peaceful society.

-Beal has held positions ranging from talk show host, network implementation specialist and software engineer to Editor-and-Chief of major magazines and trade journals, music producer, reporter for media giants like the Los Angeles Times and record company executive.
+Beal has held positions ranging from radio and television talk show host, network implementation specialist and software engineer to Editor-and-Chief of major magazines and trade journals, music producer, reporter for media giants like the Los Angeles Times and record company executive.

 Before Dell, Beal was Director of Marketing for Motown Records.
-His experiences in the broadcasting and music industries, technology, journalism, desktop publishing and web design make him an excellent resource for learning how to take advantage of the new media landscape.
+His experiences in the broadcasting and music industries, technology, journalism and the open data movement make him an excellent resource for learning how to take advantage of the new media landscape.